Winston Knoll Collegiate

 Winston Knoll Collegiate (WKC) is a public high school located in the Walsh Acres neighbourhood of northwestern Regina, Saskatchewan, Canada.
-A part of Regina Public Schools, it opened in 1996, to alleviate the congestion at Thom Collegiate, and currently serves a community of just over 1100 students.
-The school operates based on a college system, which separates students based on their grade and allots them a specific group of teachers and classrooms.
-A strong emphasis on technology is also encouraged.
+It belongs to the Regina Public Schools division, opening in 1996 to alleviate the student congestion at Thom Collegiate.
+The school caters to a community of approximately 1100 students.
+Winston Knoll Collegiate operates on a college system, separating students based on their grade and allotting them a specific group of teachers and classrooms.
+Technology use was encouraged, until the personal electronics device ban was implemented throughout Saskatchewan.
+However, enforcement is up to the discretion of each teacher.

-The front archway was deported from the former Central Collegiate Institute, the first high school in the city.
+The front archway was taken from the former Central Collegiate Institute, the first high school in the city of Regina.

-The school has a total of six designated areas called Colleges.
-The Colleges are split over two stories.
-There are Colleges A,B,C,D,E,F and B-west.
-Each College contains a number of classrooms.
-There are a total of five computer labs, located in A,B,C,D,and E. The school also has a number of laptop computers stored in the Library.
+The school has a total of six designated areas called colleges.
+The colleges are split over two stories.
+There are colleges A, B, B-west, C, D, E, and F. Each college contains a number of classrooms, totalling five computer labs.
+The Library is also host to a number of laptops for study purposes.

 Winston Knoll Collegiate is wheelchair accessible and has an elevator, as well as a FIAP program.
+FIAP students help the school by collecting bottles for recycling on Thursdays.

 The school also has a successful commercial kitchen which helps trains students into the food industry.
-The kitchen/cafeteria is called Winston's.
+The kitchen/cafeteria serves food through its volunteer program.

 Current feeder elementary schools include Centennial School, George Lee School, Henry Janzen School, MacNeill School, Plainsview School, and W.H.
 Ford School.